×

 How Baton Rouge restaurant kitchens artfully reinvent their menus during Lent

+This time of year in Louisiana, it’s all about Lent.
 The religious tradition usually involves two routines: giving up a luxury and abstaining from meat.
 While some avoid meat on Fridays, others skip it the entire Lenten season, which traditionally runs from Ash Wednesday through Maundy Thursday—though many keep things seafood-centric through Easter.

 As a way to welcome and accommodate the large percent of Baton Rouge residents celebrating Lent, restaurants around town create their own special Lenten dishes each year.
+Eliza Restaurant & Bar owners Russell and Sally Davis begin preparing for the Lent season over a month in advance.

 “Everybody comes to the table with the ideas and inspirations they already have,” Russell Davis says.
 “Then, together as a team, we sort of hammer out the nuts and bolts.”

-Eliza’s Catfish and LA Crawfish Etouffee
+Eliza’s Catfish and LA Crawfish Etouffee, a previous Lent special

 The Eliza kitchen draws inspiration from a variety of cookbooks, including the house favorite, The Flavor Bible by Karen Page and Andrew Dornenburg.
 Davis and his staff collaborate, starting out with about 20 dishes on the drawing board, eventually narrowing the list to no more than 10.
 From there, the stove burners are lit and pans are dirtied to test them out.
 The restaurant’s anticipated taste-testing day rallies everyone involved behind the scenes to determine the five finalists: two appetizers, two entrées and a dessert.